bee-queue/arena/README.md

 ### Bee Queue support

 Arena is dual-compatible with Bull 3.x and Bee-Queue 1.x.
-To add a Bee queue to the Arena dashboard, include the `type: bee` attribute with an individual queue's configation object.
+To add a Bee queue to the Arena dashboard, include the `type: bee` attribute with an individual queue's configuration object.

 ### Docker image